 Since applying critical thinking concepts and discussion of how psychological perspectives contribute to an understanding of psychology are part of this course's student learning outcomes, all components of writing assignments and assessments are to be the student's own work.
 Student Learning Outcomes are established to prepare you as a student with skills needed in today's world.
-All submissions are subject to submission through Turnitin software reporting plagiarism and Al writing detection.
-Any submission detecting 20% or more plagiarism or 20% or more Al will constitute academic dishonesty and is subject to WS academic dishonesty policy.
-Any use of Al "chatbots" must be cited.
+All submissions are subject to submission through Turnitin software reporting plagiarism and AI writing detection.
+Any submission detecting 20% or more plagiarism or 20% or more AI will constitute academic dishonesty and is subject to WS academic dishonesty policy.